TheFelixLive/Timer-V/README.md

 ![Image](https://github.com/user-attachments/assets/f4102726-7c00-4bb6-941b-b167d8107cdc)

-There we have the following Buttons:
+Here we have the following buttons, these can be different depending on your [rights](#permissions) you may or may not have and the current [submode](#time-local-mode):

 <details><summary>Mode</summary>